-Option: this workshop can include lunch, prepared by the food designer from our team.
-Lunch reflects the subject of the workshop: it focuses on the questions of voice and sound, and explores what does it mean when it comes to food.
+Option: Lunch, prepared by the chef and food designer from our team, reflecting the subject of the workshop: focus on the questions of voice and sound, exploring what it means when it comes to food.

 Impressions from workshops in Berlin cocreation.loft, Burg Galerie im Volkspark, Studio für Gesang